hrid-chakraborty/bitespeed-backend-task-hrid/README.md

 - **Database File**: The SQLite database is stored in the database.sqlite file, create automatically in the project directory when the application is first run.

-- **Initialization**: The database is initialized with a contacts table if it does not already exist.
+- **Initialization**: The database is initialized with a `Contact` table if it does not already exist.